 As we’ve discussed, the effects of knowledge hoarding always make their way to the customer.
 Customers may express frustration or dissatisfaction due to inconsistent or inaccurate information provided by employees.

-And, if customers frequently encounter issues that could be resolved through better knowledge sharing, but fail to be quickly and effectively taken care of, it may be a sign of a knowledge hoarding problem.
+And, if customers frequently encounter issues that could be resolved through better knowledge sharing, but fail to be quickly and effectively taken care of, it may be a sign of a larger knowledge hoarding problem.

 How Do You Stop Knowledge Hoarding?